Azure-Samples/azure-search-classic-rag/README.md

 - Set up your development environment.
 Choose your models for embeddings and chat.
 Learn how to structure an index for conversational search.

-- Set up an indexing pipeline that loads, chunks, embeds, and ingests searchable content
+- Set up an indexing pipeline that loads, chunks, embeds, and ingests searchable content.

-- Retrieve searchable content using queries and a chat model
+- Retrieve searchable content using queries and a chat model.

-- Maximize relevance
+- Maximize relevance by adding semantic ranker and a scoring profile.

-- Minimize storage and costs
+- Minimize vector storage and costs.

 We omitted a few aspects of a RAG pattern to reduce complexity: